zold-io/zold/README.md

 nodes.

-If, at Phase I, some node doesn't synchronize its responses with other nodes in more than eight attempts, it is excluded from the list of friends for some period of time (quarantine).
+If, at Phase I, some node doesn't synchronize its responses with other nodes in more than eight attempts, it loses its trust level.

 To avoid long-lasting locks of the queue, a payment is removed from the queue if it stays there for longer than 60 seconds.